stylify/web/content/docs/nuxt-module/configuration.md

 navigationTitle: "Configuration"

+title: "Configuration"
-title: "Learn how to configure the @stylify/nuxt-module."
+description: "Learn how to configure the @stylify/nuxt-module."
 ---

 By default @stylify/nuxt-module uses [Native preset]().
 You can change the configuration however you need.